exhibit 3 exposition

 Olympic Games 1936

 In 1936 Nazi Germany hosted the Olympic Games in Berlin.
 It is very important to know that for the first time in history an attempt was made by citizens from the United States and several European nations to boycott Nazi games.
-As this attempt was unsuccessful, this was a great Nazi propaganda victory.
+As this attempt was unsuccessful, the hosting of the Olympic Games was a great Nazi propaganda victory.
 Berlin was cleaned of troubling racial propaganda and Germany’s already existing war mood was hidden too – everything appeared normal.

 TIME Magazine

 In the troubling atmosphere of later 1930’s, the world already recognized a danger in Hitler.
-In 1938 Adolf Hitler’s face was on the frontpage of the famed TIME Magazine.
+In 1938 Adolf Hitler’s face was on the front page of the famed TIME Magazine.
 Hitler was chosen as TIME Magazine’s Man of the Year.
-This was not because of agreement with his policies.
+This was as far as he’s known to us not because of agreement with his policies.
 Rather it was recognition of his growing role in Germany and the world.

 Hitler Youth